chirpradio/chirpradio/docs/source/topics/install.rst

 Using Git
 =========

-To create a new local repository.
-Go to https://github.com/chirpradio/chirpradio and fork the repository to your own *username* account.
+To create a new local repository go to https://github.com/chirpradio/chirpradio and fork the repository to your own *username* account.
 Check out your clone at a URL like this: